USSF A License 1987

 Member NSCAA (United Soccer Coaches) since 1984

-Mike Moyer has been a steady influence to the regional soccer scene for over 35 years.
+Mike Moyer has been a steady influence to the regional soccer scene for over 40 years.
 Moyer has coached players, and instructed coaches at almost every level, including two United States Olympic Festivals.
 At the festivals, Moyer served as assistant coach of the East Women's and Men's teams, to Hank Leung and Ed Townsley, and former MLS and Real Salt Lake Head Coach John Ellinger.
 He taught physical education for 17 years, and coached high school boys' soccer for 17 years, where he amassed a 305-103-15 record at (3) Berks County schools...
 Wilson, Exeter and Fleetwood.
 He also coached the Wilson High School Girls for three seasons where he led the Bulldogs to 77-5-1 record, and was recently inducted into the Berks County High School Girls' Soccer Coaches Association Hall of Fame.
-Overall, during 20 high school seasons, Moyer's teams have recorded 9 Berks County championships, 4 PIAA District III AAA championships and 3 PIAA State Final appearances, winning the title in 1992.
+Overall, during 20 high school seasons, Moyer's teams have recorded 9 Berks County championships, 4 PIAA District III AAA championships and 3 PIAA State Final appearances... winning one state championship with Wilson.

 As a player, Moyer was named 1st team all-county in 1976 as the starting defender for Fleetwood High School's Berks County and District III championship team.
 After graduation he played Division One college soccer at West Chester State College, and was a member of the East Coast Conference championship team as a freshman.
 Moyer was the starting center midfielder and co-captain his senior year at West Chester.